Agriworks/agriworks_platform/README.md

 Then, run the command `./start.sh` to start the application.

 Navigate to http://localhost:4000/admin/.
-If you see a page stating that Agriworks is running, you have successfully setup the project correctly.
+If you see a JSON response stating that Agriworks is running, you have successfully setup the project correctly.